Jana Jae: Career

 She gained national fame by appearing on the nationally broadcast CBS/syndicated television series Hee Haw as part of Buck Owens's band in the 1970s.
 Prior to her work with Owens, she won the Ladies' Division National Fiddling Championship.
 Her trademark is playing a blue fiddle.

-Since the late 1970s, Jae has continued performing internationally, both as the leader of her own band, and with orchestra.
+Since the late 1970s, Jae has continued performing internationally, both as the leader of her band, and with orchestra.
 Additionally, she has appeared with such country music artists as Mel Tillis, Ricky Skaggs, Chet Atkins, Roy Clark, Ray Stevens, The Oakridge Boys, and the Nitty Gritty Dirt Band.

 Jae also organizes an annual fiddle camp and fiddle festival in Grove, Oklahoma.

 Personal life

+Jae was married in 1964 to Sidney Greif.
+They had two children, Matthew and Sydni.

-In 1977, Jae was married to Buck Owens while a performing fiddler with the Buckaroos.
+In 1977, Jae married Buck Owens.
+She had been playing in his band, the Buckaroos, for several years.
 Jae and Owens were married for only a few days before Owens filed for annulment.
 However, Owens changed his mind and the couple had an off-and-on relationship for an additional year before a divorce was finalized.

+Her third marriage, in 1982, was to Tony Solow.